jfasch/jfasch-home/trainings/material/soup/python/exercises/userdb/csvreader-function.rst

 Requirement
 -----------

-Following :doc:`csvdictreader`, refactor ``read-userdb-header.py`` to
+Following :doc:`csvreader`, refactor ``read-userdb.py`` to not
-not directly output the user records as specified.
+directly output the user records as specified.

 Rather, create a function that reads the CSV file, and returns a list of user records - dictionaries with specified keys - of the form,